GMOD/jbrowse-components/website/docs/models/lineargenomeview.md

 #### property: displayedRegions

-currently displayed region, can be a single chromosome, arbitrary subsections, or the entire set of chromosomes in the genome, but it not advised to use the entire set of chromosomes if your assembly is very fragmented
+currently displayed regions, can be a single chromosome, arbitrary subsections, or the entire set of chromosomes in the genome, but it not advised to use the entire set of chromosomes if your assembly is very fragmented